DeAngelo Williams: Early life

 electronically timed 10.81 seconds.
-He helped lead Wynne to a second-place finish in the 2001 state track championships.
+Williams helped lead Wynne to a second-place finish in the 2001 state track championships.

 Williams was rated as the 25th best running back prospect in the nation, the number two overall prospect in the state of Arkansas and was named to the All-America and All-Region Team by SuperPrep.
 He was recruited by Ole Miss, Arkansas, and Iowa before deciding on Memphis.

 College career

 Williams attended the University of Memphis, where he played for the Memphis Tigers football team.

 2002 season

 Entering Memphis, Williams was a highly touted signee.
 He played in 10 games as a true freshman.
-In his first career game, a 52–6 victory over Murray State, he racked up 129 rushing yards, on 12 rushes, and a touchdown, marking the second most rushing yards in school history by a true freshman.
+In his first career game, a 52–6 victory over Murray State, Williams racked up 129 rushing yards, on 12 rushes, and a touchdown, marking the second most rushing yards in school history by a true freshman.
 Against Tulane, he gained 166 rushing yards, including an 86-yard touchdown, in the 38–10 victory.
-For his performance in the Tulane game, he received the Conference USA Player of the Week.
+For his performance in the Tulane game, Williams received the Conference USA Player of the Week.
 While playing Louisville, he suffered a knee sprain and was forced to sit out the next week's contest against Mississippi State.
-He had a career-high two rushing touchdowns against Army, as well as 10 carries and 110 rushing yards, in the 38–10 victory.
+Williams had a career-high two rushing touchdowns against Army, as well as 10 carries and 110 rushing yards, in the 38–10 victory.
 He led the team with 684 rushing yards, 103 carries and five rushing touchdowns.